phillips109/tax-bash/Formfactory/T22/3Layout/README3.md

 You have already looked it over in the .pre stage.

 ### Choice 1q
-This choice makes a backup file in the BKupLot directory.
+This choice makes a backup file in the BkupLot directory.

 ### Choice 1r
 This choice allows you one last revision in emacs.